conal/talk-2014-bayhac-denotational-design/notes.md

 Over time, the programmers have become the programmees.
 ("We shape our tools and afterwards our tools shape us." - Marshall McLuhan) For the most part, we have become so enchanted by our tools that we have mostly abandoned the original enterprise.
-Insert quote about tools shaping us.

-If I have a clear understanding of a problem I want to solve, or a domain of thought I want to explore, then I can try to use the machine has a telescope for microscope through which to solve and examine my questions of interest.
+If I have a clear understanding of a problem I want to solve, or a domain of thought I want to explore, then I can try to use the machine as a telescope or microscope through which to examine my questions of interest.

 Talk about popularity and dilution.
 How can I broach this subject in a way that is clear and preferably not too offensive for people to listen to?